Measurement-based quantum computing with qudit stabilizer states: Comparison of resources

-Having introduced alternative qudit stabilizer state resources for measurement-based quantum computing, we now briefly compare them.
-In particular, we discuss that both qutrit light-shift gate and controlled-$X$ gate resources allow for more efficient quantum information processing than the qutrit cluster state.
+In the following, we discuss previous resource state examples which can be mimicked by a qudit graph state with adjusted measurement bases.
+As discussed previously, the main idea is to effectively modify the intrinsic gate from $G_I$ to $D_2 G_I D_1$ with a lower Pauli order to reduce the overall measurement depth for the implementation of arbitrary single-qudit unitaries.
+In particular, we discuss that imitating both qutrit light-shift gate and controlled-$X$ gate resources allows for more efficient quantum information processing with the qutrit cluster state.

 The intrinsic gate associated with the resource determines the effectiveness of the decomposition of arbitrary single-qudit unitaries into measurement patterns along one-dimensional resource chains, Fig. \ref{fig:setting} $(b)$.
-In particular, for prime-power-dimensional finite-field qudits, we group the $d^2$ generators of the unitary decomposition in Eq. \eqref{eq:unitary-decomposition} according to Eq. \eqref{eq:summarizing-generators}, allowing to implement $d-1$ generators simultaneously.
-As a result, the implementation of any single-qudit unitary requires at most $d \cdot o_{G_I}^P$ measurements, that realize the pattern in Eq. \eqref{eq:unitary-decomposition-primepower}.
+In particular, for prime-power-dimensional finite-field qudits, we group the $d^2$ generators of the unitary decomposition in Eq. \eqref{eq:unitary-decomposition} according to Eq. \eqref{eq:summarizing-generators}, allowing us to implement $d-1$ generators simultaneously.
+As a result, the implementation of any single-qudit unitary requires at most $d \cdot o_{G_I}^P$ measurements, which realize the pattern in Eq. \eqref{eq:unitary-decomposition-primepower}.
 For integer-ring qudits, each of the $d^2$ generators in Eq. \eqref{eq:unitary-decomposition} is implemented individually, and the required Clifford operations for that may need sub-quadratic many Hadamard and phase gates in the dimension $d$ \cite{Farinholt_2014}, so that in total the number of measurements is approximately at the order of $d^4 \cdot o_{G_I}^P$ (in fact, sub-quartic in $d$).

-Hence, qubit light-shift gate resources, where $o_{U_2}^P=2$, require at most four measurements to implement an arbitrary single-qubit unitary as for the cluster state resource.
-In contrast, for light-shift gate qutrits, the upper bound becomes $ 3 \cdot 3 = 9 $ due to $o_{U_3}^P= 3$, allowing for a more efficient measurement-based gate implementation than the qutrit cluster state resource which has $o_{H_3}=4$, so that up to twelve measurements may be necessary.
-For ququarts, the upper bound is $ 4 \cdot 2 = 8 $ as for the cluster state.
+Hence, qubit light-shift gate resources, where $o_{U_2}^P=2$, require at most four measurements to implement an arbitrary single-qubit unitary, as for the cluster state resource.
+In contrast, for light-shift gate qutrits, the upper bound becomes $ 3 \cdot 3 = 9 $ due to $o_{U_3}^P= 3$, allowing for a more efficient measurement-based gate implementation via the decomposition in Eq. \eqref{eq:unitary-decomposition-primepower} than the qutrit cluster state resource which has $o_{H_3}=4$, so that up to twelve measurements may be necessary when not modifying the intrinsic gate.
+However, via adjusting measurement angles in two subsequent measurement rounds, the qutrit cluster state can mimic the more favorable intrinsic-gate structure $S_3^2 H_3 S_3^2$, reducing the Pauli order of the modified intrinsic gate and thereby improving the efficiency also for the qutrit cluster state.

 For controlled-$X$ gate qubit and qutrit resources, the integer-ring and finite-field perspectives coincide: it then holds that